-Furthermore, the bill expands the definition of serious health conditions to include restorative dental or plastic surgery following an injury or cancer removal, as well as mental illness related to stress or allergies, provided other conditions are met.
-It clarifies that substance abuse can qualify as a serious health condition, but leave can only be taken for treatment by a licensed provider.
-The bill prohibits employers from taking adverse employment actions against employees exercising their right to medical leave for treatment, while still allowing established policies regarding substance abuse to apply.
-Additionally, it allows for absences due to incapacity to qualify for leave even without treatment from a healthcare provider or if the absence is less than three consecutive days.
-The bill also defines key terms to provide clarity on their application within the law, reflecting a legislative commitment to enhancing employee rights related to health conditions and leave.
+Furthermore, the bill expands the definition of serious health conditions to encompass restorative dental or plastic surgery following an injury or cancer removal, as well as mental illness related to stress or allergies, provided other conditions are met.
+It clarifies that while substance abuse can qualify as a serious health condition, leave is only permissible for treatment by a healthcare provider.
+The bill also allows for absences due to incapacity, such as asthma attacks or severe morning sickness, to qualify for leave without treatment, as long as the absence does not exceed three consecutive days.
+Additionally, it defines various terms to provide clarity on their application in the context of family and medical leave.
+The bill was passed by both the Senate and House and received the Governor's approval in April 2025.

 Statutes affected: